-The new facility is expected to help Monsanto serve its main customers – the farmers – in a more environmentally friendly way, and achieve its aim of decreasing energy consumption and emissions.
+The new facility helps Monsanto serve its main customers, the farmers, in a more environmentally friendly way, and achieve its aim of decreasing energy consumption and emissions.

 Air Products hydrogen plant project

-The new plant will create a mutually dependent relationship for Air Products, the largest hydrogen provider in the world, and Monsanto.
+The new plant creates a mutually dependent relationship for Air Products, which is currently the largest hydrogen provider in the world, and the Missouri-based agrochemical company Monsanto.

-Air Products will purchase hydrogen produced by Monsanto's production process, and Monsanto, in turn, will purchase the steam produced by Air Products' manufacturing process.
+Air Products purchases hydrogen produced by Monsanto's production process, and in turn Monsanto purchases the steam produced by Air Products' manufacturing process.

-Under the contract signed with Monsanto, Air Products will construct a steam methane reformer (SMR) at the Luling facility, which will produce around 100 million standard cubic feet of hydrogen per day.
-The facility will also yield extra hydrogen through a clean-up of an off-gas feed released from Monsanto's facility.
-The off-gas feed is rich in hydrogen resulting in the production of additional hydrogen.
+The facility also yields extra hydrogen through the clean-up of an off-gas feed released from Monsanto's facility.
+The off-gas feed is rich in hydrogen, resulting in the production of additional quantities of the gas.